pingcap/docs-cn/ticdc/ticdc-sink-to-cloud-storage.md

 - `TT` is the time type, which can be `TIME`, `DATETIME`, or `TIMESTAMP`.
 - `M` is the precision of seconds in the range from 0 to 6.

-The time types are defined as follows in `schema.json`:
+The time types are defined as follows in the schema file:

 ```json
 {